heroku/loggerator/README.md

   c.metrics_app_name = Config.app_name

   # Requiring 'loggerator/rails' automatically overrides Rails' log subscribers
-  # for controller handling with it's own log subscriber.
+  # for controller handling with its own log subscriber.
   #
   # In case you may need to disable this functionality, the following is
   # a simple method for turning this off, causing the default logging to be